 Each stitch looks like a V with the top of the V pointing in the direction of the hook and the bottom of the V pointing away from the hook.
 Each side of the V is one of the loops.

-With the hook in loops of the stitch, you can see one loop closer to you (the front loop) and one loop farther from you (the back loop).
+Insert the hook through both loops like you would for regular stitches.
+With the hook in loops of the stitch, identify the one loop closer to you as the front loop and the loop farther from you as the back loop.

-Now that you see the difference, it's time to remove the hook and start crocheting through the back loop.
+Now that you see the difference, remove the hook and start crocheting through the back loop.